 The module develops advanced proficiency in writing, speaking and comprehending Italian.
 It concentrates on translation into Italian and English and the development of analytical skills in the production of written and spoken Italian.
 Translation exercises confront students with a variety of advanced texts in different styles and registers, and encourage accuracy and critical reflection as well as acquisition and consolidation of grammatical structures.
 The language skills component combines discursive writing on advanced topics with the development of proper oral competence through discussion.
 Conversation classes with a native speaker develop presentational ability, and enable students to speak fluently and idiomatically at the advanced level.

-This module appears in:
+This module appears in the following module collections.

 Total Contact Hours: 60

 Method of assessment

-M.Baker, (1992) In Other Words; A Coursebook On Translation, (London, Routledge, P306)
+Baker, M. (1992).
+In Other Words; A Coursebook on Translation, (London, Routledge, P306)

-M. Zollo and A. Wesson, (2006) Italian Grammar Made Easy (Hodder Arnold, Abingdon)
+Zollo, M. and Wesson, A. (2006).
+Italian Grammar Made Easy (Abingdon: Hodder Arnold)